spesmilo/electrum/README.rst

 This will download and install the Python dependencies used by ElectrumSys instead of using the 'packages' directory.
+It will also place an executable named :code:`electrumsys` in :code:`~/.local/bin`, so make sure that is on your :code:`PATH` variable.

 Development version (git clone)